Back

 All work more than the standard working hours a week is to be paid as overtime and is regulated by the employment contract/collective agreement.
 When an employee is requested to work overtime or work on holidays, there are maximums in relation to the number of hours allowed.
 These maximums are 8 hours per week, 20 hours per month, or 170 hours per year.
 Maximums may differ for minors, pregnant women, and minors.

-All overtime hours in excess of 40 hours a week are paid at an overtime compensation rate; this rate is to be stipulated in the employment contract/collective agreement.
+All overtime hours in excess of 40 hours a week are paid at an overtime compensation rate; this rate is to be stipulated in the employment contract/collective agreement, though is usually around 150% salary.

 An employer must provide written notice of any upcoming overtime.